oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ![Build](/img/docs/techdocs/oasys-pos-fe/build.png)

 If the Verse build is successful, the following will be displayed.
-You have to memo build_transaction to check VerseInfo at [check-verse-page](#4-2-check-verse-information-from-verse_build-transaction).
+You must memo build_transaction to check VerseInfo at [check-verse-page](#4-2-check-verse-information-from-verse_build-transaction).

 ![Verse build Success](/img/docs/techdocs/oasys-pos-fe/verse_build_success.png)

 Download address.json and genesis.json.
 ![Build](/img/docs/techdocs/oasys-pos-fe/build_complete.png)

-Copy the generated configuration filess to `assets` directory of the `verse-layer-optimism` repository.
+Copy the generated configuration files to the `assets` directory of the `verse-layer-optimism` repository.

 ```shell
 cp ./Downloads/addresses.json /path/to/verse-layer-optimism/assets/